ATMT-1000 Mechanical & Spatial Relations

 Lecture: 1 hour.
 Laboratory: 2 hours

-Prerequisite(s): ATMT-1300 Manufacturing Procedures or concurrent enrollment, and departmental approval: admission to Applied Industrial Technology - Manufacturing Technology program.
+Prerequisite(s): ATMT-1300 Manufacturing Procedures or concurrent enrollment, and departmental approval: Admissions to Manufacturing Technology apprenticeship program.

 ATMT-1809 Special Topics: Introduction to Manufacturing